-- We're sharing experiences and transfering knowledge!
+- In PROSPECT2030 we have been sharing experiences and transfering knowledge!
 This page is dedicated to the "replicant partners" workshops that we have organized between March and May 2021 in order to deepen mechanism and technicalities.
 The replicant parters are a group of interested partners that have signed up for this training course through an open call.

 - Workshops have been open to the public.